markproy/bird-classification-workshop/README.md

 You will also create a custom project for AWS DeepLens that detects birds and triggers species identification.
 By the end of the workshop, you will have a working end-to-end solution.
 Prerequisites: hands-on experience with Python, AWS Lambda, Amazon SNS, and Amazon S3 are required to get the most value from the workshop.

+### Getting started

+In this workshop, you have an AWS DeepLens device in front of you connected to a monitor, keyboard, and mouse.
+You can use the DeepLens device to run the entire workshop, or you can use your laptop to do all of the labs other than the DeepLens lab (lab 5).

+#### Log into the AWS console

+Once the browser is open, type `console.aws.amazon.com` into the url bar.
+(Note: If the login page says "Root user sign in" and there's already an email showing, select Sign in to a different account and then type in your AWS Account number on your card.)

+Once your login page shows three fields, please enter the following:

+* Account ID or alias: the AWS Account number on your card
+* IAM user name: the User name on your card
+* Password: `Aws2017!`

+Next, make sure you're in N. Virginia region.
+Proceed to Lab 1.

+#### If you are using DeepLens instead of your laptop

+AWS DeepLens runs an Ubuntu OS.
+Login to the device with the password `Aws2017!` for the `aws_cam` username.

+We have already pre-registered your DeepLens device to your workshop account.
+You can find the information for your account on the card in front of you taped to your monitor.

+Open a Firefox browser on the left panel and follow the console login instructions.

 ### Lab overview

 The workshop is composed of the following 6 labs: